Add Internationalization and Localization to an MDK App

 Click

-to open it in the MDK Page Editor. -
+Main.pageto open it in the MDK Page Editor. -

+Once the page opens in the page editor, click on the white area to select it’s Action Bar.
 In the Properties pane, click the link icon for the Page caption, select i18n Objects in the dropdown and double click on

-to bind Caption to the Localizable String. -
+main_title:"Main"to bind Caption to the Localizable String.

 Similarly, update the Title for both